workivate/poc-automate-release-notes/README.md

-# Learn-github-actions
-Implementing Github Actions that reads a `package.json` value.

-Adding to the readme for testing.
+# Proof of concept for automated version release